anujsoni3/BackupManager/README.md

 ## 📄 License

-**NHPC Backup Manager Professional Edition**
+**your Backup Manager Professional Edition**

-Copyright © 2024 National Hydroelectric Power Corporation (NHPC)
+Copyright © 2024 National Hydroelectric Power Corporation (your)

-This software is licensed under the NHPC Enterprise License Agreement.
+This software is licensed under the your Enterprise License Agreement.

 ### License Terms:
-- ✅ Internal use within NHPC and subsidiaries
+- ✅ Internal use within your and subsidiaries
 - ✅ Unlimited users and departments
 - ✅ Technical support and updates included
 - ❌ Distribution or resale prohibited